Kei Islands of Maluku – Finding Paradise

 If you’re looking for Indonesia’s most beautiful pristine white-sand beaches, look no further…. we can easily tell you that they’re on the Kei Islands of Maluku where kilometres of the most beautiful, whitest shores line some of the bluest waters you will ever see.

-The rather remote location of the Kei islands ensures that they do not suffer from over-development or crowding of beaches as do some of the other more popular islands in Indonesia.
+The rather remote location of Kei Kecil and the surrounding Kei islands ensures that they do not suffer from over-development or crowding of beaches as do some of the other more popular islands in Indonesia.

 Exploring the Kei Islands of Maluku